slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

     * otherwise you kill everyone :3
     * the others need to stay out of the bubble
 3. when she splits use crowd control to kill the copies
-    * special action key is also a CC
 4. she summons a marble
     * someone needs to dedicate themselves to bouncing it
     * the special action key resets every time the marble hits you